JamesWillLewis/appgraph/README.md

 AppGraph takes care of platform, framework, infrastructure, scaling, security, networking, & CI/CD concerns.
 Begin with a prompt of what you want the application to do.
 AppGraph produces a JSON representation of a system graph describing how each component should behave & interact.
 Refine the graph as needed for your use case, and let AppGraph build out & deploy the entire application.

 The graph is the source of truth - make changes as needed, and AppGraph keeps the service in sync with the specification.
+The application graph can represent much more than just the intention and interactions of components; it can be used to enforce end-to-end authorization & encryption rules, apply granular scaling policies, provide insights, observability & request tracing, and much more - all through a configurable, open-source plugin interface.

+## Variants

+AppGraph comes in 2 flavors.

+### Managed AppGraph

+In Managed AppGraph, AppGraph handles everything needed to build, host & operate your application.
+You submit your application graphs through http://appgraph.io, and Managed Appgraph handles all build tasks, infrastructure management, & operations.

+### Self Hosted

+In Self Hosted mode, you bring your own infrastructure.
+You pick and choose the specific technologies (language, platform, framework, hosting) you want (where supported).
+You have complete control over everything.

 ## Example